 RELI 6049 (0).
 GRADUATE FULL-TIME STATUS.
+Graduate full-time status.

 RELI 6301 (3).
 THE PHILOSOPHICAL STUDY OF RELIGION.
 The work of this seminar will focus on aims, methods, and problems in the philosophical study of religion.

 RELI 6302 (3).
 APPROACHES TO ASIAN RELIGIONS.
 This seminar is a historical and theoretical inquiry into Asian religions.
 These traditions will be investigated through three broadly defined methods of theoretical approaches: textual studies, anthropology, and social/intellectual history.